kencochrane/docker-guidebook/docker-guidebook.rst

 Credentials
 ~~~~~~~~~~~
 When you login to the Docker Index from the Docker client, it will store your login information, so you don't have to enter it again.
 Depending on what Docker client version you are using it will either be located at ``~/.dockercfg`` or ``/var/lib/docker/.dockercfg``.
-If you are having issues logging in you, can delete this file, and it will re-prompt you for your username and password the next time you login.
+If you are having issues logging in, you can delete this file, and it will re-prompt you for your username and password the next time when you login.
 Running Docker login should do the same thing, so do that first, and use this for a last resort.

 Search